- Hook feet under foot brace and lie supine on incline board

 in to incline board, ball can be placed under legs as illustrated.

-abdominal muscles may only be isometrically
+movement, abdominal muscles may only be isometrically

 involved in exercise.
 Pectineus, Adductor Longus, and Brevis